How to Plant and Grow Romanesco Broccoli

 Dr. Earth Tomato, Vegetable, and Herb Fertilizer

-Make sure you work it into the top two to three inches of soil, which is deep enough for the fertilizer to “make contact with soil particles,” says Paul Sachs, but not deep enough to disturb the Romanesco’s shallow root system.
+Make sure you work it into the top two to three inches of soil without disturbing the shallow root system.

-A close up horizontal image of Romanesco broccoli growing in the garden.
+A close up horizontal image of brassicas growing in the garden.

 Apply a three- to four-inch layer of organic mulch to help keep the soil moist and cool during hot weather, or warm during cold weather.
 I use bark or cedar chips in my garden.

 And trust me: you want to keep your Romanesco at as even of a temperature as you can.
-Any significant dip or rise can keep the plants from forming heads.
+Any significant dip or rise can prevent the plants from forming heads.

-Or, if it’s cold outside, cover the plants and their delicate forming heads with a greenhouse cloche, like this one from the Home Depot.
+Or if it’s cold outside, cover the plants and their delicate forming heads with a greenhouse cloche.

 Gitano